Takeaways from our first hackathon

 It’s been 4 weeks since Voucherify Hack Night took place.
 It’s high time to recap the competition and share our feelings about it.
-In this memo, we’d like to give a summary of what surprised us the most and why it might make sense to hold such an event for your product.

 It was our first hackathon and in the beginning, we really didn’t know what to expect.
 Initially, we just wanted to see how our API is used by new developers in general.
 Building an API-first product requires paying utmost attention to great developer experience and smooth onboarding process, so we planned just to watch how devs interact with our: